These are the 8 steps to obtain ISO 27001 certification as a startup in the EU:

 ISO 27001 certification is a globally recognised proof that your organisation takes cybersecurity seriously.

 Investors and enterprise clients use certification as a signal that you manage risk seriously.
-For a startup in the EU, obtaining ISO 27001 certification isn’t just compliance: it’s competitive advantage and commercial accelerator.
+For a startup in the EU, obtaining ISO/IEC 27001 certification can support commercial readiness while strengthening risk management and internal security governance.

 Mistakes That Can Block You from Obtaining ISO 27001 Certification as a Startup in the EU